dagrs-dev/dagrs/README.md

 ## Contribution

 The dagrs project relies on community contributions and aims to simplify getting started.
-To develop dagrs, clone the repository, then install all dependencies, run the test suite and try it out locally.
+To develop `dagrs`, clone the repository, then install all dependencies, run the test suite and try it out locally.
 Pick an issue, make changes, and submit a pull request for community review.

 ### What's the contribution